vmware-tanzu/velero/docs/get-started.md

 ### Prerequisites

-* Access to a Kubernetes cluster, version 1.7 or later.
+* Access to a Kubernetes cluster, version 1.7 or later.  **Note:** restic support requires Kubernetes version 1.10 or later, or an earlier version with the mount propagation feature enabled.
+Restic support is not required for this example, but may be of interest later.
+See [Restic Integration][17].
 * A DNS server on the cluster
 * `kubectl` installed